kesavarajkumar/competitive/README.md

-# competitive
+# Competitive

-This repository is to store all the competitive learning I have done.
+This repository holds all the competitive coding i have done.

+The format of each file would be

+1. Problem Statment With Sample I/O
+2. My thoughts and approach on the problem statement.
+3. White paper code - rough draft without correcting mistakes.
+4. Code for the best approach that I have arrived in Java - fair draft.